CacheControl/json-rules-engine/README.md

 ### Step 3: Define Facts

-Facts are constants or pure functions that may return different results during run-time.
+Facts are constant values or pure functions.
 Using the current example, if the engine were to be run, it would throw an error: "Undefined fact: 'age'".
 So let's define some facts!

 ```js